![]() ![]() ![]() |

 ATAN2(X,Y)

-similar to calculating the arc tangent of Y / X
+similar to calculating the arc tangent of Y / X, except that the

 signs of both arguments are used to determine the quadrant of the